CodeWringer/ambersteel/documents/en/bestiary/beasts/land-shark.md

 # Land Shark

-Territorial predator.
+A territorial predator.

 ## Appearance
-Slender quadrupedal reptilians.
+Slender quadrupedal reptilian.

 The back is covered in especially tough, large and rigid scales.